Desvenlafaxine

 - Pharmacodynamics

-Desvenlafaxine is a selective serotonin and norepinephrine reuptake inhibitor3,4,Label.
-It lacks significant activity on muscarinic-cholinergic, H1-histaminergic, or α1-adrenergic receptors in vitro.
-Desvenlafaxine does not appear to exert activity against calcium, chloride, potassium and sodium ion channels and also lacks monoamine oxidase (MAO) inhibitory activity4.
-It was also shown to lack significant activity again the cardiac potassium channel, hERG, in vitro6.
-Compared to other SNRIs, desvenlafaxine undergoes simple metabolism, has a low risk of drug-drug interactions and does not have to be extensively titrated to reach a therapeutic doseLabel.
+Desvenlafaxine is a selective serotonin and norepinephrine reuptake inhibitor.3,4,12 It lacks significant activity on muscarinic-cholinergic, H1-histaminergic, or α1-adrenergic receptors in vitro, or inhibitory activity against monoamine oxidase.12 Desvenlafaxine does not appear to exert activity against calcium, chloride, potassium and sodium ion channels and also lacks monoamine oxidase (MAO) inhibitory activity.4 It was also shown to lack significant activity against the cardiac potassium channel, hERG, in vitro.6

 - Mechanism of action